zeus-fyi/zeus/README.md

 ### Automated web3 network setup for large scale private network testing

 Create network from scratch that can replicate the size of mainnet, starting with Ethereum.
 ```
 Runs Genesis -> Seeds Validators -> Deploys Validator Infra -> Metrics/Data
 ```
+### AI driven infrastructure configuration & devops

+#### V0 Generation: Timeline ~ Q4 23-Q1'

+AI driven infrastructure that automates infrastructure config & devops.
+Generation v0, public access will be strictly limited to early users of Zeus and a small pool of API access will be allocated to those who request access in FIFO basis.

 ## Cookbooks ##